-Here’s the thing about the personal essay.
-Get it wrong and you can be branded a solipsist, a whiner, a shameless exploiter of yourself and others, or, gasp . . . confessional.
-Get it right and you can touch readers in ways they didn’t think were possible—and change the course of your writing career in the process.
+Whether it’s a short personal essay or a book-length memoir, writing about yourself is a tricky thing, Get it wrong and you can be branded a solipsist, a whiner, a shameless exploiter of yourself and others, or, gasp . . . confessional.
+On the other hand, get it right and you can touch readers in ways you didn’t think possible.

-I've been lucky enough to forge a career around the personal essay.
-Part of this is due to timing.
-When I started out there were no comment boards, no social media, no bloggers ready to rip my work apart before they’d even read it.
-As a result, I took risks in my writing.
+I've been lucky enough to forge a career around personal writing.
+It’s by no means the only kind of work I do, but it’s what readers tend to remember the most.
+Part of my success was due to timing.
+When I started out, I had the luxury of taking as long as I needed to get something right and of working with topnotch editors that could make my writing even better.
+Readers, too, read more carefully and with greater generosity of spirit.
+There were no comment boards, no social media, no bloggers ready to rip my work apart before they’d even read it.
+Thanks to all of this, I took risks in my writing.
 Without constantly looking over my shoulder in anticipation of criticism or a Twitter smackdown, I was able to wrestle with sensitive topics and express complicated and often controversial ideas.
-I was able to develop a recognizable voice that got the attention of editors and resonated with readers.
+I was able to write from a place of vulnerability but also control.

 In the years since, I've had the privilege of helping hundreds of students find their own voices, excavate their most original and daring ideas and tell their stories with the kind of energy, honesty and craft that will help take them to the next artistic and professional levels.
-And for the first time ever, I'm offering that guidance in a private, weekend-long workshop in my home.
+Now I'm offering that guidance in a private, weekend-long workshop in my home.

 Who It’s For:

-Due to limited space, the class is admissions based and capped at 8 students.
+Space is limited space and the class is admissions based.
 Please send no more than 20 pages of personal writing along with a note explaining your creative and professional goals.

 What You’ll Get Out Of It:

-Think of this as a workshop combined with an extensive, free-ranging and highly interactive craft talk lead by me (plus maybe a special guest or two.)
-It is not “generative,” which is to say that other than a few short exercises you will not be generating any new writing on the premises.
-The goal is to come out of the weekend with new ideas and a roadmap for making your essay not just publishable but also a game changer for your career and your sense of yourself as a writer.
+Think of this as a workshop combined with an extensive, free-ranging and highly interactive craft talk lead by me (plus maybe a special guest or two).
+It is not “generative.”
+That is to say that other than a few short exercises you will not be generating any new writing on the premises.
+The goal is to come out of the weekend with new ideas, a roadmap for making your pages as good as they can be and maybe even a new and different sense of yourself as a writer.

-The weekend includes a catered dinner Friday evening, plus catered lunch Saturday and Sunday.
+The weekend includes a restaurant-catered dinner Friday evening, plus lunch Saturday and Sunday.
 Coffee, soft drinks and snacks available at all times.

 My apartment in upper Manhattan.
-Comfy seating, nice views, close to the subway.
-(Phoebe the Saint Bernard available upon request.)
+Air conditioned, comfy seating, nice views, close to the subway.
+Phoebe the Saint Bernard most likely in attendance.

 How to apply: